ILS manager Twelve loses investment head Butler

-The head of investment management at ILS manager Twelve Capital, John Butler, is leaving the firm, sister publication Trading Risk reported yesterday.
+The head of investment management at insurance-linked securities (ILS) manager Twelve Capital, John Butler, is leaving the firm, sister publication Trading Risk reported yesterday.

 His next move is not known, although it is understood he will be based in his home town of Dublin.